S706-a11/Local-LLM/README.md

    *(If `requirements.txt` is missing, install any needed packages manually as you run the scripts.)*

 4. **Start Ollama**
-   - Make sure Ollama is running and the desired model (e.g., `mistral`) is available.
+   - Make sure Ollama is running and the desired model is available.
+   - Make sure the python files are set to use the correct model name.

 5. **Run the main script**
    ```sh